achimgaedke/python-dirmagic/doc/api_docs.rst

 Core Criteria
 -------------

-The module :py:mod:`core_criteria` provides the abstract criteria and operations on those, like ``&``, ``|`` and ``~``.
+The module :py:mod:`dirmagic.core_criteria` provides the abstract criteria and operations on those, like ``&``, ``|`` and ``~``.
 The test result object is defined here as well.